 You can learn more about that on our Conversations With Kids page.

 Basics of Internet Safety

 The idea of privacy is understood differently by children who have grown up with access to the internet.
-They are encouraged to share personal information, and to expressing themselves.
+They are encouraged to share personal information and to express themselves.
 This can be fun and helpful in fostering friendships, sparking their own creativity and sense of self.
 However, not all information is appropriate to be shared, and can leave them vulnerable.
 Before allowing children access to the internet, discuss what information should not be shared online: